 Equifax says it ‘dutifully conducted an investigation each and every time Rennick made a dispute.’

-The Rennicks were Catholic and burial was the family custom, he said.
+The Rennicks were Catholic, and burial was the family custom, he said.
 Angela was scared of fire, stemming from a childhood burn on her face, Zemel noted.

 Though creditors supplied incorrect information, Equifax said it didn’t break the Fair Credit Reporting Act in how it handled Rennick’s dispute.
 The company said in court filings it didn’t act with malice and, in fact, “dutifully conducted an investigation each and every time Rennick made a dispute.”